Business debt can bleed over into an entrepreneur’s personal assets. Hearing me say that, my client was dumbfounded.

-Exemptions protect some assets, up to some dollar value, but the equity in the family home is at risk when debts incurred for business go unpaid.
+While exemptions protect some assets, up to a specified dollar value, the non exempt equity in the family home is at risk .

 When business vs. personal distinction matters

-The only time that it matters whether a debt is personal rather than non-consumer is when figuring the infamous means test.
+The only time that it matters whether an individual’s debt is personal rather than business is when figuring the infamous means test.
 The means test applies only to those whose debts are “primarily consumer”.

 Sole proprietors are fully at risk

 As a matter of debtor-creditor law, if your business is a proprietorship, there is no legal distinction between you and your business.
-The debts you incur to run the business have the same legal rights to payment from your assets as the debts incurred for personal living.
+The debts you incur to run the business have the same legal rights to payment from your assets, personal and business, as the debts incurred for personal living.